BLCM/bl3mods/Apocalyptech/README.md

   for it when I wrote it.
 - `p2p_networker_element_fix.txt` - Adds a secondary element to the P2P
   Networker, so that switching elements works with the gun as-is.
+- `enable_pendant_of_terra.txt` - Pendant of Terramorphous is a legendary
+  artifact which is technically in the game data but was never added to the game.
+This adds it back in as a valid legendary artifact drop, and buffs up its regen rate (which was *extremely* anemic by default -- presumably it never even got to a balancing attempt before being scrapped).
+The regen rate might get tweaked in the future.
+The current value hasn't seen any real playtesting.

 ## Customization Tweaks